-table of contents:
+Table of contents:

-Table of the different types of wire loops, their possible locations on the work, |
+Table of different types of thread loops, their possible locations on the work, |

 ||

-Loop Type / Location |
+Type of loop / Location |

 Probable cause |

-Diagnostic Solution / Adjustment |
+Diagnostic / Adjustment solution |

 Loops on the underside of the fabric |